 US Department of Agriculture (USDA) regulations require that down and/or feathers imported into the USA by pillow manufacturers must be either partially washed or fully washed outside the USA.

-And if the down and/or feather is only partially washed, the down and/or feathers must be fully
+And if the down and/or feather is only partially washed, the down and/or feathers must be fully washed in the USA before use.

 In order to qualify as fully washed, the down and/or feather must be washed at a minimum of 120 degrees Celsius (248 degrees Fahrenheit) for a minimum of 30 minutes.